SammyGIS/sammygis-data-engineering_zoomcamp/README.md

 ## Day 19
 **Progress**
-- Loading data using pysapr-sql , building shema suing StuctField
+- Loading data using pyspark-sql, building schema using spark-sqldatatypes
+- loading pandas dataframe into saprk dataframe
+- using Spark session to set core to be used by process
-- Paattition and clusters of pyspartk
+- Patitioning and clusters of pyspark
 - Understanding pysaprk master UI
 - Spark DataFrame, loading the partitioned parquet file usng spark dataframe
 - lazy processing (transformation and actions in spark)